How to Improve Cities through Technology and Design: Miriam Roure’s Urban Future

-In this week’s interview meet Miriam Roure, the Program Director for MINI at URBAN-X, co-founder of Field, and former Research Fellow at MIT Senseable City Lab.
+In this week’s interview meet Miriam Roure.
+Miriam is the Program Director for MINI at URBAN-X, co-founder of Field, and former Research Fellow at MIT Senseable City Lab.

-Keep reading to learn more about Miriam’s experience in founding her own firm and supporting others’ entrepreneurialism as well as her advice on the future of cities and architecture.
+Keep reading to learn more about Miriam’s experience in founding her own firm.
+As well as supporting others’ entrepreneurialism as well as her advice on the future of cities and architecture.

 Enjoy the interview!

 Before we talk about your current job at URBAN-X, would you tell as a little about your background?

 I was born in Palo Alto, California, and I grew up in Barcelona spending many summers following my quasi-nomadic parents to different parts of the world.
 I remember crossing the border with France by car when it still existed; being amazed by the sculptural qualities of the Jantar Mantar observatory in India; walking on the rails of the High Line, before it was the High Line; sleeping on a tatami at a traditional Machiya in Kyoto; and the transformation of the beach and the old quarters during the Barcelona Olympics of 1992.

 It became apparent to me that as much as we shape what we create, what we create also shapes us.

 For years, I wanted to be an astronaut, but when I was a teenager, I took a course on art and architecture history that changed my understanding of who we are as humans and how we have evolved and manifested ourselves through different civilizations.
 It became apparent to me that as much as we shape what we create, what we create also shapes us.
 I studied architecture, but today, I think of myself simply as a designer.

 After finishing your undergraduate studies at Cornell University, you joined OMA and worked there for two years.
 What did you learn from working in the office of a Starchitect that has proven the most useful for your further career?